 When the Covid global pandemic hit, in-person trainings became impossible, and budget cuts put contract workers like myself on the back burner.
 During this downtime I obtained my Leadership Professional in Ethics and Compliance (LPEC) certification though the Ethics and Compliance Initiative (ECI) and refocused my sights on guiding businesses to becoming Adaptive, Behaviorally Ethical, Harmoniously Integrated, and Socially Mindful.
 To continue being professionally engaged during the COVID pandemic, I volunteered to be a contributor to two online Working Groups with ECI during this time:

-My extensive work in proactive, holistic workplace stress management gave me the opportunity to share my knowledge and content for this learning project for the Ethics and Compliance Initiative (ECI).
+My extensive SME work in proactive, holistic workplace stress management gave me the opportunity to share my knowledge and content for this learning project for the Ethics and Compliance Initiative (ECI).
 Our Working Group researched contributing internal and external factors; identifying specific risks which result from stress Impacts upon employees and overall organization; identifying the role E&C can take in addressing structural, process, and cultural measures; and identify interventions, skills trainings and best practices.
 Click here to be sent a copy of the White Paper.

 Additionally, I co-created a corresponding online "Stress Readiness, Responsiveness and Resiliency Awareness + Actions Toolkit Website," addressing workplace stress at its Root Cause(s) including the "elephant in the room" of toxic leadership and cultural issues - or else multiple risks to the company will increase.
 Ignore at your peril!